 “Fine,” Eftychia said.
 She pursed her lips and pointed at the man she was all but sitting on.
 “What do we do with him, Captain?”

-Leandros approached, each slow, sure step coiled with anger.
+Leandros approached, each slow step coiled with anger.
 “Where’s the gun?
 Eresh, fetch it for me.”

 “Leandros, maybe we shouldn’t—,”

-Eresh pressed the revolver into Leandros’ waiting hand.
+Eresh cringed and pressed the revolver into Leandros’ waiting hand.
 Both he and Gareth looked away.
 Eftychia didn’t, instead watching Leandros with open curiosity as he cocked the gun and aimed.
-He hesitated before shooting, a flurry of expressions passing across his face.
-Finally, he brought the gun’s heavy handle down like a club on the man’s hand.
+Leandros’ hand shook and he hesitated before shooting, a flurry of expressions passing across his face.
+Finally, he changed his grip and brought the gun’s heavy handle down like a club on the man’s hand.
 Eftychia released him as he dropped to the ground, unconscious.

 “Leandros!
 What did you do?”
 Eresh asked, peeking past his fingers.

 “He’s still alive,” Leandros sighed.
-“We have to figure out what to do with him, though.
-I’d rather no one know about this attack.”
+“But now we have to figure out what to do with him.
+I’d rather no one knew about this attack.”

 “But…why not?”
 Gareth asked.

-“Clearly, I have enemies here.
-I don’t want any of them thinking I can be hurt.”
+“Clearly, I have more enemies in the city than I thought.
+I don’t want any of them thinking I can be hurt so easily.”

 “But you can be hurt!
 You are hurt, and we need someone to fix you!”
 Eresh protested, waving a hand at Leandros’ blood-soaked waistcoat.